sameem97/Web-App-DevOps-Project/README.md

 ### Usage

-The simplest way to deploy this application is by pulling dpwn the image from DockerHub using this command: `docker pull sameem97/flask-track-orders:latest`.
-Alternatively you can build the image using the Dockerfile (see Containerisation Process and Build below).
+The simplest way to deploy this application on a given instance is by pulling down the image from DockerHub using this command: `docker pull sameem97/flask-track-orders:latest`.
+Alternatively you can build the image using the Dockerfile (see Containerisation Process and Build).
 In either case, you will then need to run the image (see Deploy below) which creates a new instance of a container hosting the application.

 ### Containerisation Process